Srushti104/Big-data-systems/Final Project/README.md

 Used AWS Comprehend to perform sentiment analysis on the reviews scared which is used in the Stream lit application to aggregate the sentiments based on the dates provided

 #### Fast API:
-Built Lambda function with AWS API gateway as trigger to generate 3 API endpoints which communicate with the S3 bucket and the stremlit application
+Built Lambda function with AWS API gateway as trigger to generate 3 API endpoints which communicate with the S3 bucket and the streamlit application

 #### Part 3: Streamlit
 Built a Streamlit application which is hosted on EC2 instance and available for the user to access